-Sara, our colleague from AuPairWorld, has prepared some tips that she used herself when she recently flew to Spain to visit her family.
+Sara, our colleague from AuPairWorld, has prepared some tips that she's used herself in her recent travels within Europe.

 Video: extra preparation for your au pair stay